NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-Applicants must show two years of experience within the past ten years, meet financial responsibility standards and pass both a trade exam and a business and law exam.
+Applicants must show two years of experience within the past ten years and meet state financial responsibility standards.
+They must also pass both a trade exam and a business and law exam.

 Required business insurance in Utah: